Ptrskay3/PySprint/README.md

 Advanced description will be added soon.

 # Lastest upgrades:
+  - Min-max method now uses a better fitting algorithm, fit report can be displayed
+  - Peaks now send values to min-max method
   - Added Tools --> Generator, currently working on its bugs
   - New program structure
   - Added automated detection for load data.